ICTU/quality-time/docs/src/usage.md

 #### Adding metrics

-To add a metric to a subject, hit the "Add metric" button.
+To add a metric to a subject, hit the "Add metric" button to create a new metric.

 ![Adding metric screenshot](screenshots/adding_metric.png)

 *Quality-time* adds a metric to the report that you can next configure.
 It's immediately displayed in the metric table (and in the report dashboard) as white and with a question mark because *Quality-time* has no data on this metric yet.

+Alternatively, you can also copy an existing metric or move an existing metric to the subject.
+Clicking the "Copy metric" or "Move metric" button shows a drop down menu with all of the metrics to choose from.
+Copying or moving a metric also copies or moves the sources of the metric.

 #### Editing metrics